Some posts contain compensated links. Please read this disclaimer for more info.

 What to Do Close to The Village of Lun

 - Lun has a beautiful landscape for hiking and walking.
 There are lots of signs indicating different sites of the centuries-old olive groves and the location of the oldest tree.

-- Enjoy a relaxing drink, lunch or dinner on the main town harbor (Called Tovarnele).
-Take a leisurely walk along the sea and enjoy the beautiful views of the sea and the nearby islands.
+- Enjoy a relaxing drink, lunch, or dinner on the main town harbor (Called Tovarnele).
+Take a leisurely walk along the sea and enjoy the sea’s beautiful views and the nearby islands.

 - Take a boat ride to the island of Rab.